| |

 Venogenic impotence is extremely common.
 It is said to account for as much as 30-70 percent of all impotence.
 Some men have venogenic impotence from birth (primary).
 Such men have never had a rigid erection all their lives.
 Others develop venogenic impotence suddenly after years of normal sexuality (secondary).

-The nerve supply to the penis is very delicate and complicated.
+The nerve supply to the penis is very complex.
 A proper conduction of impulses along these is basic for the initiation and maintenance of an erection.
 It is these nerves that activate the arteries and the veins and alter the dynamics of blood flow within them.

 Many things can go wrong with the nerve supply to the penis.
 Injuries to the back, especially if they involve the vertebral column and the spinal cord can cause impotence.
 So also can injury to other nerves supplying the penis such as occurs after pelvic or perineal trauma.
 A wide variety of operations performed for other conditions can cause incidental injury to the nerves of the penis and cause impotence.
 These include operations on the rectum, prostate, urethra, spine, retroperitoneum, urinary bladder etc..